igorwaw/advent16/day1-9/README.md

 We're generating password by making a lot of md5 hashes and extracting specific characters.
 Nothing special, there's a handy md5 function in hashlib module from the standard library.
 And for the text manipulation, as long as you remember the difference between int 0 and character "0" and between string and array of characters, you're gonna be fine.

+# Day 6: Signals and Noise

+Two simple tasks.
+First, read input file and get columns instead of rows.
+Just the for loop over each line, nothing fancy.
+Second, for each column, get the most/least common letter.
+Counter from collections module is once again useful.